i2y/castella/README.md

 You can see some other examples in [examples](examples) directory.

 ## Supported Platforms
-Currently, Hippos theoretically should support not-too-old versions of the following platforms.
+Currently, Castella theoretically should support not-too-old versions of the following platforms.

 - Windows 10/11
 - Mac OS X